 A repository always has a main branch called

-origin/master, which reflects the production-ready state, and developers branch and merge from it.
+origin/master, which reflects the production-ready state or already deployed code, and developers branch and merge from it.
 During the implementation of a project, many supporting branches will be created.
 These branches should have a specific purpose, a limited life time, and a descriptive name.
 Here are some guidelines to create effective branches:

 Create a branch per issue.
 You will have to create a merge request at some point in order to get your supporting branch merged into master.
 Merge requests are a great opportunity for feedback that will help you grow.
 Overly long merge requests get procrastinated or simply not reviewed in detail.
 In other words, you would miss out on getting feedback from your team that would help you grow.

 Use a token at the beginning of your branch name.
-Tokens are groups agreed by your team that quickly communicate in which part of your workflow each branch belongs, Some popular tokens are feature/ and bug/.
+Tokens are groups agreed by your team that quickly communicate in which part of your workflow each branch belongs.
+Some popular tokens are feature/ or feature- and bug/ or bug-.

 This convention also allows you to list them by group: